Complexity and Near Extremal Charged Black Branes: Introduction

 It is important to mention that the result of \cite{Akhavan:2018wla} leading to the behind the horizon cutoff relies on two facts.
-The first one is what we have already mentioned that is according to explicit computations using CA proposal the late time behavior is UV blind.
-The second one is that according to Lloyd's bound \cite{Lloyd:2000} the late time behavior is given by twice of energy of the system.
-In fact we should emphases that in order to reach our conclusion the actual value of bound is not crucial.
-The important fact is that the late time behavior is governed by the physical charges defined at the boundary; such as mass or energy and so forth.
+The first one is what we just mentioned, namely, the late time behavior of complexity is UV blind.
+The second one is that, according to Lloyd's bound \cite{Lloyd:2000}, the late time behavior of the complexity growth is given in terms of the energy of the system that is sensitive to the finite UV cutoff.

-Indeed, it is known that in the context of holographic complexity the Lloyd's bound may be violated \cite{{Carmi:2017jqz},{Kim:2017qrq},{Couch:2017yil},{Swingle:2017zcd}, {An:2018xhv},{Alishahiha:2018tep}}.
-Nonetheless the violation of Lloyd's bound just modifies the relation between the cutoff behind that horizon the UV cutoff and does not affect the conclusion.
-Of course, one again, if the bound is given by charges at the boundary.
+We note, however, that in the context of holographic complexity it is known that the Lloyd's bound may be violated \cite{{Carmi:2017jqz},{Kim:2017qrq}, {Couch:2017yil},{Swingle:2017zcd}, {An:2018xhv},{Alishahiha:2018tep}}.
+Nonetheless, the violation of Lloyd's bound just modifies the relation between the cutoff behind the horizon and the UV cutoff and the Lloyd's bound violation does not affect the main conclusion.
+Indeed, the only fact we need is that the late time behavior of complexity growth is controlled by physical charges defined at the boundary of which the values are affected by a finite UV cutoff.

 This is the aim of the present paper to further explore the significance of the cutoff behind the horizon.
 To do so, we will study holographic complexity for AdS-Reissner-Nordstr\"om (AdS-RN) black branes in arbitrary dimensions (see also \cite{{Cai:2016xho},{Carmi:2017jqz},{Ovgun:2018jbm},{Ghaffarnejad:2018prc}}).
 More precisely, we will consider near horizon limit of near extremal charged black branes and compute complexity in two different ways.
 In the first approach we will obtain the corresponding rate of complexity growth by taking the near extremal limit of the complexity growth of the charged black brane.
 In the second approach we compute complexity for a metric obtained by taking near horizon limit of the near extremal AdS-RN black brane that has the form of AdS$_2\times \mathbb{R}^{d-1}$.